driainwilson/drone_detection/README.md

 python drone_detection/main.py
 ```

-Setting cahn be controlled via the command line.
+Setting can be controlled via the command line.
 e.g. to select a different video file

 ```python